Promus/Promus/README.md

 ## Shenanigans
 - most features are already implemented
 - some manual work is needed
+- a few warnings persist, but it'll work perfectly
 - copy protection disabled but present
 - documentation needs to be worked on